Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 3. Toxic effect on the heart muscle.
 It develops when the body is intoxicated with alcohol, drugs, drugs - cardiac glycosides, drugs used in the treatment of bronchial asthma (aminophylline, salbutamol, berodual), class 1 C antiarrhythmic drugs (propafenone, etmozin).
 Also, extrasystole can develop with thyrotoxicosis, when the body is intoxicated with thyroid hormones and their cardiotoxic effect.

-Sometimes the extrasystole is not felt by the patient in any way.
-But in most cases, the main manifestation of the disease is the sensation of interruptions in the work of the heart.
-Patients describe a kind of "somersault", "overturning" of the heart, followed by a feeling of heart sinking due to a compensatory pause after extrasystole, then a sensation of a jolt in the heart rhythm caused by an increased contraction of the ventricular myocardium after a pause.
-In cases of frequent extrasystoles or episodes of ventricular tachycardia, a sensation of a rapid heartbeat is possible.
-Sometimes such manifestations are accompanied by weakness, dizziness, sweating, anxiety.
+Sometimes the extrasystole is not felt at all by the patient.
+But in most cases, the main manifestation of the disease is a feeling of interruptions in the functioning of the heart.
+Patients describe a kind of “somersault”, “turning over” of the heart, followed by a feeling of cardiac arrest caused by a compensatory pause after an extrasystole, then perhaps a sensation of a push in the heart rhythm caused by increased contraction of the ventricular myocardium after the pause.
+In cases of frequent extrasystoles or episodes of ventricular tachycardia, a feeling of rapid heartbeat may occur.
+Sometimes such manifestations are accompanied by weakness, dizziness, sweating, and anxiety.
 In cases of frequent extrasystole, loss of consciousness is possible.

-Complaints that are poorly tolerated by the patient, which have arisen suddenly or for the first time in their life, require urgent medical attention, therefore it is necessary to call an ambulance, especially if the pulse is more than one hundred beats per minute.
+Complaints that are poorly tolerated by the patient, that arise suddenly or for the first time in life, require urgent medical attention, so it is necessary to call an ambulance, especially if the pulse is more than one hundred beats per minute.

-In the presence of organic damage to the heart, the symptoms of extrasystole itself are supplemented by manifestations of the underlying disease - pain in the heart with coronary artery disease, shortness of breath and edema with heart failure, etc.
+In the presence of organic damage to the heart, the symptoms of extrasystole itself are supplemented by manifestations of the underlying disease - pain in the heart with ischemic heart disease, shortness of breath and edema with heart failure, etc.

 Diagnosis of extrasystole